carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 ### Loop

-`spv.loop` defines a loop construct.
+`spv.mlir.loop` defines a loop construct.
 It contains one region.
 The region should contain at least four blocks: one entry block, one loop header block, one loop continue block, one merge block.